haskell-distributed/distributed-process/tutorials/ch-tutorial4.md

 to the list of active/running tasks is a somewhat arbitrary choice.
 One might argue that heuristically, the younger a task is the less likely it is that it will run for a long time.
-Either way, I've done this to avoid cluttering the example other data structures, so we can focus on the `ManagedProcess` APIs only.
+Either way, I've done this to avoid cluttering the example with data structures, so we can focus on the `ManagedProcess` APIs.

 Now we will write a function that handles the results.
-When the monitor signal arrives, we use the async handle to obtain the result and send it back to the caller.
-Because, even if we were running at capacity, we've now seen a task complete (and therefore reduce the number of active tasks by one), we will also pull off a pending task from the backlog (i.e., accepted), if any exists, and execute it.
+When a monitor signal arrives, we lookup an async handle that we can use to obtain the result and send it back to the caller.
+Because, even if we were running at capacity, we've now seen a task complete (and therefore reduced the number of active tasks by one), we will also pull off a pending task from the backlog (i.e., accepted), if any exists, and execute it.
 As with the active task list, we're going to take from the backlog in FIFO order, which is almost certainly not what you'd want in a real application, but that's not the point of the example either.

 The steps then, are